– High season in Croatia: July & August

 # – Hrvatsko zagorje

 Located at the very north of Croatia, Hrvatsko zagorje is one of my favourite parts of it.
 Veliki Tabor and Trakošćan are beautiful old castles, transformed to museums today and definitely worth a visit.
-Area is also well known for its great home-made food.
-Some of my favourite are štrukli, so be sure to try them while there.
+The area is also well known for its great homemade food.
+Some of my favourites are štrukli, so be sure to try them while there.

 The last time I’ve spent a weekend in Hrvatsko zagorje, I stayed at Hotel Trakošćan.
 Located right next to the castle, it’s a great place to explore the area.
 And it has one of the best breakfasts I’ve ever had.

 *TIP: One of my favourite museums in that area is Krapina Neanderthal Museum.
 Located next to the cave where the bones of a community of prehistoric men were found.
 It’s a great interactive museum and a great place to visit!

 Located at the mountain region of Lika, Plitvice Lakes are one of the most popular places to visit in Croatia.
 Beautiful nature and a system of picturesque waterfalls are what makes them so attractive to many visitors.
 I would avoid visiting them during the summer months because it’s just too crowded.
 And would instead come during the shoulder season or the winter months.